iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Quantity package

 The Format class now provides the method [Format.clone]($quantity) to clone an existing Format.
-[CloneOptions]($quantity) may optionally passed into the clone method to adjust the format.
+[CloneOptions]($quantity) may be optionally passed into the clone method to adjust the format.